Common-use contracts (Treasury)

 Agencies can also purchase a number of optional services under the contracts including local area network as a service (both fixed and wireless).

-Depending on the component, TMD may provide the services, establish agreements under which the services may be purchased, or establish technical standards relating to the goods or services.
+Depending on the component, TMD may provide the services, establish agreements under which the services may be purchased, or establish technical standards relating to the services.
 If an agency has a niche requirement, for example in relation to security or interconnection with a system maintained by another jurisdiction or third party, TMD can assist the agency to meet that requirement while using the Government's integrated communications services and arrangements.

 Information in relation to relevant arrangements established by TMD can be obtained from the TMD website.